shravanz/ArticleBlog/README.md

 # ArticleBlog
-Simple Article-Blog Where Users can Creates articles
+Simple Article-Blog Where Users can Write articles